andygello555/sttp/README.md

 ```
 IndividualProject_2021_Jakab.Zeller
+├── README.md - Contains information on how to run sttp and the test
+│               programs
+├── COPYING - GPL3.0: does not clash with any 3rd party libraries
+│
 ├── documents - PDF versions of the reports found in reports/
+│   ├── context_free_languages_parser_generators.pdf
+│   ├── derivations_idioms_associativity_priority.pdf
+│   ├── full.pdf
+│   ├── interim.pdf
+│   ├── project_plan.pdf
+│   └── specification_for_language.pdf
+│
 ├── reports - Reports written towards my final project
 │   ├── context_free_grammars_and_manual_procedures - 1st report on theory,
 │   │                                                 which forms part of